Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 In the meantime, bake the eggplants.

-Tip: Don’t add water to the sauce.
-It should be pretty dense and not watery once it’s cooked.
+Tip: The sauce should be dense and not watery once cooked.

 2. Bake the Eggplants